kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/index.md

 excerpt: "Tracking acoustic monitoring efforts in coastal marshes along the Delaware and Barnegat Bays."
 ---

 Welcome to my research landing page!
-This site highlights ongoing work to understand how birds respond to changes in marsh habitat, especially in the **Delaware and Barnegat Bays**.
-Here you’ll find:
+This site highlights ongoing work to understand how birds respond to changes in marsh habitat at two sites in the Barnegat Bay, **Cattus Island and the Lighthouse Center for Natural Resource Education**.
+On this page, you’ll find information about:

 - Project goals and methods
-- Analysis scripts and supporting materials
 - Visuals and updates on this important work
+- Contact information for collaboration

+Please visit my [GitHub repository](https://github.com/kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis) for open-sourced code and tools to aid in your own research in bioacoustics.

 ---